gaib-ai/symbiotic-super-sum/README.md

 ### Step 7: Verify the Result

-1.  **Watch the logs** of the `dvn-worker` to see the process in action:
+1.  **Watch the logs** of the `dvn-node` to see the process in action:
     ```bash
-    docker compose logs -f dvn-worker
+    docker compose logs -f dvn-node-1 dvn-node-2 #... and so on
     ```
     You should see output indicating that a `PacketSent` event was received, a proof was requested, and a verification transaction was submitted.